Questions for Book Clubs and OCD Support Groups

 “This book provides the reader with key elements that would greatly benefit everyone with OCD as well as their friends and family who are trying to understand this debilitating disorder.”

-—Becky Beaton, PhD, founder & clinical director of The Anxiety & Stress Management Institute
+—Becky Beaton, PhD, founder of The Anxiety & Stress Management Institute and The Knowledge Tree

 Questions for OCD Support Groups